Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions

 \AFF{\ \\ $\dagger~$Department of Industrial Engineering \& Decision Analytics, Hong Kong University of Science and Technology\\ $\ddagger~$Decision, Risk, and Operations Division, Graduate School of Business, Columbia University\\ $\S$~Department of Technology, Operations \& Statistics, Stern School of Business, New York University\\ } }

 \ABSTRACT{

 We study the classical Network Revenue Management (NRM) problem with accept/reject decisions and $T$ IID arrivals.
 We consider a distributional form where each arrival must fall under a finite number of possible categories, each with a deterministic resource consumption vector, but a random value distributed continuously over an interval.
-We develop an online algorithm that achieves $O(\log^2 T)$ regret under this model, with no further assumptions.
-We develop another online algorithm that achieves an improved $O(\log T)$ regret, with only a second-order growth assumption.
-To our knowledge, these are the first results achieving logarithmic-level regret in a continuous-distribution NRM model without further ``non-degeneracy'' assumptions.
-Our results are achieved via new techniques including: a new method of bounding myopic regret, a ``semi-fluid'' relaxation of the offline allocation, and an improved bound on the ``dual convergence''.
+We develop an online algorithm that achieves $O(\log^2 T)$ regret under this model, with the only (necessary) assumption being that the probability densities are bounded away from 0.
+We derive a second result that achieves $O(\log T)$ regret under an additional assumption of second-order growth.
+To our knowledge, these are the first results achieving logarithmic-level regret in an NRM model with continuous values that do not require any kind of ``non-degeneracy'' assumptions.
+Our results are achieved via new techniques including a new method of bounding myopic regret, a ``semi-fluid'' relaxation of the offline allocation, and an improved bound on the ``dual convergence''.

 }